 From the moment we’re born, we want to feel close to another warm body.
 These feelings are amplified in times when we’re stressed and feeling very vulnerable.
-Skin hunger explains why premature babies — like my twin nephews, who were born six weeks early at around three pounds each — to physical closeness.
-Not only can it help promote brain development for babies, skin-to-skin interaction has the potential to help heal.
+Skin hunger explains why premature babies — like my twin nephews, who were born six weeks early at around three pounds each —

 Once so small laying upon my sister and her husband’s bare chests, my nephews are now almost 3 years old.
 They’re so full of energy and attached to their parents.
 While a million other things contributed to this closeness, I can’t help but assume that their early days of cuddling with Mom and Dad helped.
 Needless to say, I’m a believer in the healing powers of touch, having experienced them myself and seen them at work with my nephews.

 When people we care about are in pain — whether physical, emotional, or mental — it’s hard to know what to do.
 I, myself, have felt helpless as I watch someone I love struggle through something.
 Without thinking twice, I hug them with all my might.
 In situations of uncertainty, I’ve offered a supported pat on the shoulders.
 In my own vulnerable moments, it makes perfect sense that my skin hunger takes over and I recall fond memories of my mom comforting me.